New York Wrongful Death Lawyers

 If you are considering bringing a wrongful death lawsuit, it is important to be aware that under New York State law, it must be filed within two years of the victim’s date of death.

 While there is obviously no amount of money that can alleviate the intense grief associated with the sudden death of a family member, the most common damages awarded in a wrongful death lawsuit in New York are economic in nature.
 There are two main kinds of damages that can be recovered.
 The most familiar type of damages awarded are for the pain and suffering of the victim.
 These are distributed as repayment for the pain and suffering the victim experienced before death.
-One of the factors considered when quantifying this number is “pre-impact terror”, which measures the amount of time the victim was likely aware of their impending doom.
-In addition, the general amount of time that the victim likely experienced pain and suffering before the moment of their passing can sometimes be identified by expert analysis, often through testimony given by a forensic pathologist.
+One of the factors considered when quantifying this number is “pre-impact terror” or fear of impending death, which measures the amount of time the victim was likely aware of their impending doom.
+In addition, the general amount of time that the victim likely experienced pain and suffering before the moment of their passing can sometimes be identified by expert analysis, often through testimony given by a forensic pathologist or a medical examiner.
 Although unpleasant to think about, this is one of the ways the surviving family can ensure they are compensated for the victim’s unnecessary death.

 The other area of damages a family can recover in a wrongful death lawsuit is post-death damages related to financial loss.
 These damages focus on how this death will affect the remaining members of a family financially.
 In this case, the survivors of the victim can claim damages based on the monetary loss they will experience in the absence of their loved one.
 Some examples of post-death damages include: